 - The Police (if you have a Police Registration Certificate) - visit your local police station

-- The Home Office (if you have a Tier 4 Visa) - If your visa is in the form of BRP card then you will need to complete and return the MCC form.
+- The Home Office (if you have a Tier 4 or Student visa) - If your visa is in the form of BRP card then you will need to complete and return the MCC form.
 If your visa is a vignette inside your passport then you should complete the online form.

-You will not be able to enrol on a Tier 4 Visa that was issued for a course at another university.
+You will not be able to enrol on a Tier 4 or student visa that was issued for a course at another university.
 You should make a new visa application before your new course starts and consult your new university about whether you can remain in the UK between courses.

 Changing course at Heriot-Watt University

 If you are switching to a course that is longer than the one you were issued a visa for, before issuing you a new CAS letter, the University will have to check that you are still eligible for a Student visa and may ask you to provide information about previous visas you have held for the UK and the courses that you have studied.
 The University will need to check that you are continuing to progress academically, and that you have not reached the maximum time period permitted.
 For further details on the maximum time permitted please refer to the UKCISA Study caps website.